 NOTE: If you are an international student, check your letter of admission to see whether you are required to take the English as a Second Language Placement Test (known as the EPT).
 If you are required to take the EPT, then you must take the EPT unless your ACT or SAT score is high enough to earn RHET 105 proficiency credit.

 The following scores also earn RHET 105 proficiency credit:

 - AP English Language exam = 4 or 5

 - AP English Literature exam = 4 or 5

-- IB English A: Literature, either Higher Level or Standard Level = 6 or 7
+- IB Higher Level English A: Literature = 6 or 7

-- IB English A: Language and Literature, either Higher Level or Standard Level = 6 or 7
+- IB Higher Level English A: Language and Literature = 6 or 7

-- IB English A: Literature and Performance, Standard Level = 6 or 7
+- IB English A: Literature and Performance (only offered at Standard Level) = 6 or 7

-- IB Film, either Higher Level or Standard Level = 6 or 7
+- IB Higher Level Film = 6 or 7

 Please note that duplicate credit will not be awarded.
 This means, for example, that if you already earned 4 hours of RHET 105 credit based on your ACT English score, you cannot earn another 4 hours of RHET 105 credit with a high score on the AP English Language exam.
 You can earn credit for a particular course only once.